Designing with the Versal Adaptive SoC: Design Methodology

 Course Description

 Use different AMD Versal™ adaptive SoC design methodologies and techniques for developing designs targeting Versal devices.
-Also learn how to apply application mapping and partitioning, design closure, power, and thermal solutions to enhance the performance of a design
+Also learn how to apply application mapping and partitioning, design closure, power, and thermal solutions to enhance the performance of a design.

-The focus is on:
+The emphasis is on:

 • Demonstrating the embedded software development flow for Versal devices